 - a.
-Hazardous materials stored on Boeing sites shall be labeled, stored under cover, in containment, and be segregated with regard to material compatibility.
+Hazardous materials stored on Boeing sites shall be labeled, stored under cover, in containment, and be segregated by material compatibility.
 Storage areas must be approved by the Boeing Onsite Activity Representative.
 Additional coordination is required. - b.
-Secondary containment must be provided for operations involving the transfer (e.g., pouring, pumping, or dispensing) of hazardous materials. - c.
+Secondary containment must be provided for operations involving the transfer (e.g., pouring, pumping, or dispensing) of hazardous materials.

+- c.
 A utilization report may be required at some locations for hazardous materials that are brought on site.
 Verify requirements with the Boeing Onsite Activity Representative.
 Additional coordination is required. - d.
 Keep containers closed when not in use. - e.
-No lead or asbestos containing materials are permitted to be brought on site, without prior approval by the Boeing Onsite a.
-If Service Provider activities generate hazardous or solid waste, coordinate with the Boeing Onsite Activity Representative.
-Service Provider must develop a written plan for managing waste to the Boeing Onsite Activity Representative upon request.
-Additional coordination is required.
+No lead or asbestos containing materials are permitted to be brought on site, without prior approval by the Boeing Onsite Activity Representative.

-- Activity Representative.
 Additional coordination is required. - f.
 Powder-Actuated Tools Only lead-free cartridges may be used. - g.
 When bringing hazardous materials onto a Boeing site, notify the Boeing Onsite Activity Representative.
 Additional coordination is required.